kumanna/armadillo-debian/README.txt

 5: Documentation / Reference Manual

+6: Using Armadillo with IT++

-6: FAQs and Bug Reports
+7: FAQs and Bug Reports

-7: Credits
+8: Credits

-8: License
+9: License